zbenmo/yapy3c/docs/part_IV.md

 [2, 3, 4]
 ```

-As the generator is now excusted, if we try above again we'll end up with ```[]```.
+As the generator is now exhausted, if we try above again we'll end up with ```[]```.
 But luckily we have a function that we can call again to receive a fresh copy of a generator.

 ``` py
 list(my_gen([1, 2, 3]))